New York Premises/Property Liability Attorneys

-When an accident victim is unable to work, she is entitled to be compensated both for her lost wages to date, as well as for her lost wages or earning capacity into the future for as long as she can be expected to be out of work.
-In cases involving head injuries or traumatic brain injuries following a property accident this can be significant.
+When an accident victim is unable to work, he or she is entitled to be compensated both for lost wages to date, as well as for lost wages or earning capacity into the future for as long as he or she can be expected to be out of work.
+In cases involving head injuries or traumatic brain injuries following a property accident, this can be significant.

-In the event that an individual is killed because of a property accident, their Estate is entitled to recover for the loss, which includes funeral expenses.
+In the event that an individual is killed because of a property accident, his or her Estate is entitled to recover for the loss, which includes funeral expenses.